T1me2/TeamAmazing3/README.md

 Due to missing information in the dataset that was discovered later (when observing unrealistically low accident counts during the summer months, with a notable lack of any accident data for July 4th in particular), questions concerning weather and time were explored using the more complete 2021 car accident data.

 In order to clean and organize the data, the original dataset (consisting of data from over 2.8 million accidents between 2016 and 2021) was read into the jupyter notebook using Pandas.
 We then each filtered the data by isolating the rows from the particular year of interest and removing irrelevant columns.
 All census information was retrieved using Census.gov API calls.
+The dataframe was grouped by "County" and "State" to get a count of the number of accidents within each county.
 To merge county data from the census with the filtered data from the original csv file, we had to use a dictionary of all U.S. state names to convert the names to abbreviations.
-All weather data was included in the original dataset.
+All weather data used was included in the original dataset.

 To visualize the data, we used the following libraries:
 - [Matplotlib](https://matplotlib.org/stable/index.html)